 Tim Halls – Counsellor

-Tracy Dickens – Professional Development (Training) Consultant
+Tracy Dickens – Consultant (Professional Development / Training)

 Master of Counselling and Psychotherapy; Grad Diploma of Counselling and Psychotherapy; Bachelor of Nursing; Advance Diploma of Business; Advanced Diploma of Management (Human Resources Management); Diploma of Clinical Hypnosis; Associate Diploma of Social Science (Child Care); Certificate NLP Practitioner; Certificate IV Frontline Management